AGRINFO AGRINFO logo

 What is changing?

-The EU is discussing the amendment of MRLs for copper compounds on certain products, as summarised in Table 1.
+The EU is amending the MRLs for copper compounds on certain products, as summarised in Table 1.

 Why?

-The discussion is based on updated scientific assessments by the European Food Safety Authority (EFSA 2025), which reviewed all sources of exposure and considered both authorised uses of copper as a pesticide and the widespread natural presence of copper in soil and water.
+The changes are based on updated scientific assessments by the European Food Safety Authority (EFSA 2025), which reviewed all sources of exposure and considered both authorised uses of copper as a pesticide and the widespread natural presence of copper in soil and water.

 Timeline